ietf-scitt/draft-birkholz-scitt-architecture/draft-birkholz-scitt-architecture.md

 : the verifiable append-only data structure that stores Claims in a Transparency Service often referred to by the synonym log or ledger.
 SCITT supports multiple Registry and Receipt formats to accommodate different Transparency Service implementations, such as historical Merkle Trees and sparse Merkle Trees.

-Transparency Service:
+Transparency Service (TS):

 : an entity that maintains and extends the Registry, and endorses its state.
 A Transparency Service is often referred to by its synonym Notary.
-A Transparency Service can be a complex distributed system, and SCITT requires the TS to provide many security guarantees about its Registry .
+A Transparency Service can be a complex distributed system, and SCITT requires the TS to provide many security guarantees about its Registry.
 The identity of a TS is captured by a public key that must be known by Verifiers in order to validate Receipts.

 Receipt:

-: a Receipt is a special form of COSE countersignature for Claims that embeds cryptographic evidence that the Claim is recorded in the Registry .
-It consists of a Registry -specific inclusion proof, a signature by the Transparency Service of the state of the Registry , and additional metadata (contained in the countersignature protected headers) to assist in auditing.
+: a Receipt is a special form of COSE countersignature for Claims that embeds cryptographic evidence that the Claim is recorded in the Registry.
+It consists of a Registry-specific inclusion proof, a signature by the Transparency Service of the state of the Registry, and additional metadata (contained in the countersignature protected headers) to assist in auditing.

 Registration: